transcom/mymove/README.md

 You will need to setup a local database before you can begin working on the local server / client.
 Docker will need to be running for any of this to work.

-1. `make db_dev_run`: Creates a PostgreSQL docker container if you haven't made one yet
+1. `make db_dev_run` and `make db_test_run`: Creates a PostgreSQL docker container for dev and test, if they don't already exist.

-1. `make db_dev_migrate`:  Runs all existing database migrations, which does things like creating table structures, etc. You will run this command again anytime you add new migrations to the app (see below for more)
+1. `make db_dev_migrate` and `make db_test_migrate`:  Runs all existing database migrations for dev and test databases, which does things like creating table structures, etc. You will run this command again anytime you add new migrations to the app (see below for more)

 You can validate that your dev database is running by running `psql-dev`.
 This puts you in a PostgreSQL shell.
 Type `\dt` to show all tables, and `\q` to quit.
 You can validate that your test database is running by running `psql-test`.
 This puts you in a PostgreSQL shell.
 Type `\dt` to show all tables, and `\q` to quit.